 - Dependence and addiction

 - Heart attack

-Both drugs and alcohol work on the basis that the brain will “seek to repeat” actions which caused pleasure.
+Both alcoholism and drug addiction work on the basis that the brain will “seek to repeat” actions which caused pleasure.
 The way many drugs work is by activating various receptors (cell structures) in the brain and inducing feelings of euphoria or pleasure.
-Because this is the brain’s response to an external stimulus, when the drug wears off, the individual is often exhausted and depressed.
-This makes the person feel he or she needs more of it in order to achieve the same feeling or even just a sense of normalcy.
+Because this is the brain’s response to an external stimulus, when the drug wears off, the individual is often exhausted and depressed making the person feel he or she needs more of it to achieve the same feeling or even just a sense of normalcy.

-Whether it’s drugs or alcohol, the addicted person needs help.
-The best way to help a drug addict or alcoholic is to help him or her get through detox and into rehab as soon as possible.
+Whether it’s alcoholism or drug addiction, the addicted person needs help.
+The best way to help a drug addict or alcoholic is to help the person get through detox and into rehab as soon as possible.
 Only once they have worked through the emotional issues which caused the addiction can they move on to a happier life and make healthier choices.